One-Year Grantmaking Guidelines

 - Relevance of one key strategic goal and/or priority to the organization's life stage and continued development.

-- Organization provides a distinct approach and role in the Arts, Arts Education, or Student Academic Success landscape in its county or the Triangle region.
+- Organization provides a distinct approach and role in the Arts, Arts Education, or Student Academic Success ecosystem in its county or the Triangle region. - Strength of Programming

 For information regarding an organization's life cycle stage, please review Our Grantmaking Approach.